Home Search Index of men A-Z

 Entitled to the Crimean medal with clasps for Alma, Balaclava, and Sebastopol (but not shown on the medal roll for the last).

-Awarded the Victoria Cross for saving the life of Trumpeter Crawford - he was decorated by Queen Victoria at a ceremony held in Hyde Park on 26th of June 1857.
+Awarded the Victoria Cross for saving the life of 1295 Trumpeter Hugh Crawford, 4th Light Dragoons.
+He was decorated by Queen Victoria at a ceremony held in Hyde Park on 26th of June 1857.

-"London Gazette, 27th of February 1857.
-Referring to Crawford: His horse fell and dismounted him and he lost his sword; he was attacked by two Cossacks, when Private Samuel Parkes, whose horse had also been shot, saved his life by placing himself between them and the Trumpet-Major (Crawford and drove them away with his sword.
-In attempting to follow the Light Cavalry in the retreat, they were attacked by six Russians, whom Parkes kept at bay, and retired slowly, fighting and defending the Trumpet-Major until deprived of his sword by a cut."
+In attempting to follow the Light Cavalry in the retreat, they were attacked by six Russians, whom Parkes kept at bay, and retired slowly, fighting, and defending the Trumpet-Major for some time, until deprived of his sword by a shot."

-See a photograph of a painting said to be of Parkes defending Trumpeter Hugh Crawford at Balaclava and so winning the V.C., the large original hanging in the Officer's Mess of the Queen's Royal Irish Hussars, but the artist is unknown.
+(There is a photograph in the files of a painting said to be of Parkes defending Trumpeter Hugh Crawford at Balaclava and so winning the VC.
+The large original hangs in the Officers' Mess of the Queen's Royal Irish Hussars, but the artist is unknown.)

 In one of the two paintings (see photographs in the 4th Hussar files) showing the presentation by Queen Victoria of the Victoria Cross to those who were awarded it, at a ceremony held in Hyde Park on 26 June 1857, Parkes is the figure on the extreme left of the waiting line of recipients in this, but in the original picture now in the Royal Archives at Windsor Castle the last visible in line to him was Lieutenant Dunn of the 11th Hussars.